-Reporting Accountant's Assurance Report on Regularity for the Year Ended 31 July 2019
+Reporting Accountant's Assurance Report on Regularity for the Year Ended 31 July 2020

-To: The Corporation of Bridgwater and Taunton College and Secretary of State for Education Acting through the Department for Education ("the Department")
+To: The Corporation of Bridgwater and Taunton College and Secretary of State for Education Acting through the Education and Skills Funding Agency (ESFA)

-In accordance with the terms of our engagement letter dated 31 March 2017 and further to the requirements of the financial memorandum with the Education and Skills Funding Agency we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by Bridgwater and Taunton College during the period 1 August 2018 to 31 July 2019 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 20 July 2020 and further to the requirements and conditions of funding in ESFA's grant funding agreements and contracts, or those of any other public funder, we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest, in all material respects, the expenditure disbursed and income received by Bridgwater & Taunton College during the period 1 August 2019 to 31 July 2020 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.

-The framework that has been applied is set out in the Post 16 Audit Code of Practice ("the Code") issued by the Department.
-In line with this framework, our work has specifically not considered income received from the main funding grants, for which the Department has other assurance arrangements in place.
+The framework that has been applied is set out in the Post 16 Audit Code of Practice ("the Code") issued by the ESFA.
+In line with this framework, our work has specifically not considered income received from the main funding grants, for which the ESFA has other assurance arrangements in place.

-This report is made solely to the Corporation of Bridgwater and Taunton College and the Department in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to the Corporation of Bridgwater and Taunton College and the Department those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Corporation of Bridgwater and Taunton College and the Department for our work, for this report, or for the conclusion we have formed.
+This report is made solely to the Corporation of Bridgwater and Taunton College and the ESFA in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to the Corporation of Bridgwater and Taunton College and the ESFA those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Corporation of Bridgwater and Taunton College and the ESFA for our work, for this report, or for the conclusion we have formed.